 National Consumer Confidence

 National consumer confidence continued to rebound but remained at historically subdued levels in June 2020, according to the Conference Board of Canada’s survey-based index of consumer confidence.

-Sentiment about making major purchases, like a home or a car, was mixed in different regions across the country but trends are moving in a favourable direction.
-The overall percentage of consumers who thought it was a good time to make a major purchase rose in February as the percentage of those who thought it was a bad time for major purchases rebounded halfway back to their pre-COVID levels.
+Sentiment about making major purchases, like a home or a car, remained at historically subdued levels across the country but trends are moving in a favourable direction.
+The overall percentage of consumers who thought it was a bad time to make a major purchase dropped sharply in June, while the percentage of those who were uncertain or thought it was a good time for major purchases rebounded halfway back to their pre-COVID levels.